geoarrow/geoarrow/format.md

-All geometry types should have fields and child names as suggested for each, however implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm coordinate interpretations).
+All geometry types should have fields and child names as suggested for each, however implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm interleaved coordinate interpretations).

 ## Concrete examples of the memory layout